Hardyanice/Cravings_generator/README.md

 🖥️ Easy Interface: Simple web-based UI, no technical knowledge required

-🔧 Customizable: Adjustable steps, guidance scale, and seed for reproducible results
+🔧 Customizable: seed for reproducible results

 <b>How to Use (Online)</b>